demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

+---
+title: Connection issues troubleshooting guide
+description: This article helps common troubleshooting issues with XSOAR integrations
+---

 # Connection issues troubleshooting guide
 ### When a customer has any connection errors try the following steps:
 1. Check and uncheck the “insecure” checkbox
 2. Check and uncheck the “proxy” checkbox
-3. Try to isolate the problem, is it the server or the client?
+3. Try to isolate the problem, is it the integration instance server or the client?

     a.
-Try to generate the same request using curl or postman from your local computer (or customer’s computer)- if it fails: server is probably down, could be instance issue.
+In case you have access from your local computer to the integration instance server, Try to generate the same request using curl or postman from your local computer (or customer’s computer)- if it fails: the integration instance server is probably down, could be instance issue.

     b.
-Try to do some curl from the demisto machine, for example:
+Try to do some curl from the XSOAR machine, for example:
     ```
    curl https://httpbin.org/status/200  -vk
    ```